ZsigmondKN/cellular-automata-sim/README.md

     - Calculate times for regrowth and link back to literature (forest should take months, grass weeks)
 - [ ] Map Updates - Week 8 activities
     - [DONE] Add city + fire sources (+size (find a source for this))
-        - [BUG] Fire defined on the map burns out by the second frame and as a result sometimes the fire burns out on start.
     - [WJ] Short Term Invervention
         - Adding wetness (parameters + new state)
     - [DONE] Long Term Intervention